Spinal Decompression in Eau Claire, WI

 No Downtime: Patients can typically return to normal daily activities immediately after a session.

+Is the treatment painful?
 No. You should feel a stretch, but not pain.
-In fact, the inclusion of heat and vibration makes the Back on Trac system so relaxing that many patients nap during the 12–20 minute session.
-If you ever feel discomfort, the session can be stopped immediately.
+In fact, the inclusion of heat and vibration makes the Back on Trac system highly relaxing.
+If you ever feel discomfort, the session can be adjusted or stopped immediately.

+How does this differ from an Inversion Table?
 Inversion tables rely on gravity and body weight, which can cause blood to rush to the head and trigger muscle spasms due to the steep angle.
-Our computerized system applies precise, graduated traction forces while you remain in a comfortable, supported position, preventing muscle guarding.
+Our computerized system applies precise, graduated traction forces while you remain in a comfortable, supported position, helping to prevent muscle guarding.

-Physiological change takes time.
-While every patient is unique, a standard care plan typically involves 15 to 25 sessions over 4 to 6 weeks to ensure the disc has time to heal and stabilize.
+How many sessions will I need?
+Physiological rehabilitation takes time.
+While every patient is unique, a standard care plan typically involves 15 to 25 sessions over 4 to 6 weeks to ensure the disc has adequate time to recover and stabilize.

-Most insurance providers classify decompression as an elective service and do not cover the procedure code.
-However, other aspects of your care (e.g., exams and chiropractic adjustments) may be covered.
+Does insurance cover it?
+Most insurance providers classify this as an elective service and do not cover the procedure code.
+However, other aspects of your management plan (e.g., exams and chiropractic adjustments) may be covered.

 Start Your Recovery in Eau Claire